rektide/devrep/README.md

-# repl-devtools
+# devrep

-> Virtual REPL one can interact with via DevTools protocol
+> Virtual REPL one can interact with remotely via DevTools protocol",